news

 She did everything women are told to do to keep us safe.

-Thirty-six hours later, police found Audrey's body partially submerged in Erina Creek.
-She had allegedly been murdered by a man she did not know.
+Hours later, police found Audrey's body partially submerged in Erina Creek on NSW's Central Coast.
+She was allegedly killed by a stranger as she walked home.

 Audrey Griffin was allegedly murdered on the NSW Central Coast.Audrey was a bright athlete with her whole life ahead of her.
 Image: GoFundMe.